-The world of work is a different place to what it once was, even before COVID-19 people would change their jobs and careers regularly.
-In fact it is said most people will change their career 5-7 times throughout their working life.
+The world of work is a different place from what it once was, even before COVID-19 people would change their jobs and careers regularly.
+In fact, it is said most people will change their career 5-7 times throughout their working life.
 I have changed organisations six (6) times and have been seconded within an organisation at least three (3) other times.
 These regular changes are not because people are more fickle than in the past,

 it’s because the nature of the workplace has changed to respond to different forces:

 globalisation, government policy influencing through funding and policies, the impact of technology on everything in our world including our workplaces and now of course COVID-19.
 Businesses and people have had to become more flexible and agile in their work practices.

 This changing world of work has bought on a new perception.
 It’s not about longevity in one workplace and building your identity around that workplace, it is about the skills and knowledge that you as a worker acquire and bring to each job and how that helps your employer in their business success.

 These skills and knowledge (transferable skills) are portable and as the Foundation for Young Australians explains in their New Work Mindset Report for every job that a person does, they learn the skills for 13 other jobs.